avocode/react-shortcuts/README.md

 #### 3. Rise of the ShortcutsManager

-Define your `keymap` in which format you want but in the end it **must be an object**.
-ShortcutsManager doesn't parse JSON.
+Define your keymap in whichever supported format but in the end it must be an object. `ShortcutsManager` can’t parse JSON and will certainly not be happy about the situation.

 ```
 keymap = require './keymap'